Travel & Touring | WA Things To Do

 Alongside the permanent exhibits, you can also take a ride across the top of the aquarium on a glass-bottom boat and go on a tour behind the scenes.

 Tickets can be purchased on arrival, with kids’ tickets starting at $19.
 Family passes are also available.
-RAC members save 10% on general admission.
+RAC members save 10% off general admission.
 Simply show your member card on arrival or book online through the AQWA website and use the promo code RAC10.
 You will also need a valid member number to complete the booking.
 Check the AQWA website for a calendar of free school holiday activities, which rotate throughout the year.
 The famous AQWA mermaids make an appearance a few times a year, so keep an eye out for them on the website also – they're a massive hit with kids.

 16. Go snorkelling